Introduction

 , drop_isotopes

-keeps/drops selected isotopes for all molecules in a data set.
+keeps/drops selected isotopes for all molecules in a dataset.
 An extra description

 can be added with updated information about the set (whitespace for separation from the original description content must be included).